osick/ChessMG/README.md

 ### PERFT

-Now a first test and we do perft test (see https://www.chessprogramming.org/Perft_Results)
+Now we do perft test (see https://www.chessprogramming.org/Perft_Results)

 ```bash
 > cd tests
 > python test_perft_start_fen.py
 ```

-The test looks for correct comuptation of nodes and the result should look like
+The test looks for correct computation of nodes and the result should look like

 ```
  perft results for chess starting position up to depth 7